 California, Pennsylvania, in Washington county, is 26 miles S of Pittsburgh, Pennsylvania.
 The town benefits from easy access to the nearby cities and towns with which it shares the Pittsburgh metropolitan area.
-California has a population of approximately 5,274.

 Samuel Young was one of the first settlers of the region.
 He sold it to Robert Jackman in 1784, and several years later, when a 6 person company bought land around the region, California was established.
 It was named after the State of California where gold was discovered the same year.
 Over the years, the region developed around a boat building industry which became its leading industry.
 Consequently, a shipping yard was established by the founders of the region.
 California was incorporated as a borough in 1853.

 California and Nearby Attractions

 Things To Do In California